derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 ### Aside: Calculating the Size of the Tree

-The initial version of `treeSize` flattens the entire tree and then gets it's length.
+The initial version of `treeSize` flattens the entire tree and then gets its length.
 I thought this would be horribly ineffieicent, but that it would do me for a while.
 After getting an initial set of stats, I resolved to 'fix' the issue with `treeSize`: